alpacahq/marketstore/README.md

 ```

 ### limitations
-- Currently, the replication connection is initialized only when the marketstore (on the replica instance) is started.
+- Currently, the replication connection is initialized only at a startup of a marketstore replica instance.
-Please start the master instance first when you want to replicate data.
+Please be sure to start the master instance first when you want to replicate data.

-- Currently, only `write` API result is supported. `delete` API result won't be reflected to replica instances.
+- Currently, only `write` API is supported. `delete` API result won't be reflected to replica instances.

+- When replication is enabled on a replica instance, the instance is set to read-only mode and  write API call(s) to the instance will fail.

 ## Development
 If you are interested in improving MarketStore, you are more than welcome!
 Just file issues or requests in github or contact oss@alpaca.markets.
 Before opening a PR please be sure tests pass-